Zachhi/RayCasting-Linux/README.md

 Simple ray casting simulation that shows how rays of light would behave depending on its source location and the walls around it

-**Note: If you have access to Visual Studio, I reccomend that version, which can be found here: https://github.com/Zachhi/RayCasting-VisualStudio**
+**Note: If you have access to Visual Studio, I recommend that version, which can be found here: https://github.com/Zachhi/RayCasting-VS**

 ## Demo